j-sieben/PIT/Doc/output_modules.md

-# Writing you own output module
+# Writing your own output module

 Writing a new output module is easy.
 There are two steps to take: Create a new object under `PIT_MODULE` and implement overwrites of the methods you need within that new module.